exercism/v3/languages/rust/exercises/concept/tuples/.docs/instructions.md

-# Instructions

 You are working on a game targeting a low-power embedded system and need to write several convenience functions which will be used by other parts of the game.

-## 1. Write a function `divmod` which returns both the quotient and remainder of a division
+## 1. Calculate the quotient and remainder of a division

+A quotient is the output of a division.

 ```rust
 fn divmod(dividend: i16, divisor: i16) -> (i16, i16)